Peripheral Artery Disease (PAD)

 Peripheral artery disease is a common but serious disease that occurs when extra cholesterol and other fats circulating in the blood collect in the walls of the arteries that supply blood to your limbs.
 This buildup, called plaque, can narrow arteries and reduce or block blood flow.

-PAD is typically seen in the legs but can also be present in the arteries that carry blood from your heart to your head, arms, kidneys and stomach.
+PAD is typically seen in the legs and lower extremities but can also be present in the arteries that carry blood from your heart to your head, arms, kidneys and stomach.
 Innovations in minimally invasive surgery treat more serious forms of this disease and can provide significantly improved outcomes to halt or slow its progress.

 Peripheral artery disease symptoms and risks